Ross65536/phpdev-on-docker/README.md

 This prevents anyone else but us from running your container with your database.

 There should be only one image per group.
-One team member should create the image initially and add his team to the repository at docker hub.
+One team member should create the image initially and add his team to the **public** repository at docker hub.
 You should provide your teacher the details for accessing your docker image, namely, docker username and repository (DOCKER_USERNAME/lbaw17GG).